roman-milk/roman-milk.github.io/hipster-chicks-love-big-dicks.md

  "Yes!
 YES!
 Fuck me, Daddy!
 Fuck my tight fucking ass!
 Give me every fucking inch of your huge cock!"
 Steph moaned out loudly as he filled her ass with dick at a furious pace.

  "Take that fucking dick you dirty slut!"
 Bill grunted out, his taut body clenched as he fucked the poor wife as hard as he could manage.
 Sweat was dripping off of him as he railed Steph's tight ass, the gripping hole squeezing his throbbing cock's entire length on every stroke, causing his balls to boil.
 It was getting close now.
-Report_Story #11
+1